Multi-Attribute Proportional Representation

 \section{Abstract}

 We consider the following problem in which a given number of items has to be chosen from a predefined set.
 Each item is described by a vector of attributes and for each attribute there is a desired distribution that the selected set should have.
 We look for a set that fits as much as possible the desired distributions on all attributes.
-Examples of applications include choosing members of a representative committee, where candidates are described by attributes such as sex, age and profession, and where we look for a committee that for each attribute offers a certain representation, i.e., a single committee that contains a certain number of young and old people, certain number of men and women, certain number of people with different professions, etc. With a single attribute the problem collapses to the apportionment problem for party-list proportional representation systems (in such case the value of the single attribute would be a political affiliation of a candidate).
-We study the properties of the associated subset selection rules, as well as their computation complexity.
+An example of application is the choice of members for a representative committee, where candidates are described by attributes such as gender, age and profession, and where we look for a committee that for each attribute offers a certain representation, i.e., a single committee that contains a certain number of young and old people, certain number of men and women, certain number of people with different professions, etc. Another example of application is the selection of a common set of items to be used by a group of users, where items are labelled by attribute values.
+With a single attribute the problem collapses to the apportionment problem for party-list proportional representation systems (in such a case the value of the single attribute would be a political affiliation of a candidate).
+We study the properties of the associated subset selection rules, as well as their computational complexity.